-Along this track has been found high value items that represent some of the prized possessions of the wealthy and powerful elite who were traveling aboard the Atocha.
+Along this track has been found high value items that represent some of the prized possessions of the wealthy clergy and powerful elite who were traveling aboard the Atocha.
 It was from this area that we recovered the "bishops cross and ring", gold bars, chains, rings set with high value jewels, the solid gold bernagal, the emerald "wings", the first mariners astrolabe and, of course, silver coins.
 There can be no doubt that we are seeing spill from the stern of the Atocha along this line.
+It could also be noted that the Bishops Cross and Ring, as well as all of the large gold chains found, were also "NOT MANIFESTED".
+While not illegally shipped such as other smuggled items, the large gold chains were a form of tax avoidance since jewelry was not considered taxable.